Liberty County Courts – A Practical Guide to Court Records and Services

 Are Court Records Public in Liberty County?

 Court records in Liberty County are generally open to the public.
 Two overlapping legal frameworks govern access.
-Texas Rules of Judicial Administration, Rule 12 addresses public access to judicial records (administrative and operational records maintained by courts), while access to case records in civil matters is governed by Rule 76a of the Texas Rules of Civil Procedure, which establishes procedures for sealing court records and presumes that records are open unless a court orders otherwise.
+Texas Rules of Judicial Administration, Rule 12 addresses public access to judicial records — the administrative and operational records maintained by courts — while access to case records in civil matters falls under Rule 76a of the Texas Rules of Civil Procedure.
+Rule 76a presumes records are open unless a court specifically orders otherwise and lays out the process for sealing court records when there is a compelling reason.

 Records that are generally public include: